vane44/giraffeMaker/readme.md

 ```

 #### What is a failed lookup?
-When we call .shout() in the context of newThing, the interpreter first looks for a shout method in newThing, this results in a failed lookup.
-Since we have delegated newThing a prototype, it then looks for a shout method in stuffAllThingShouldHave, it finds that method, and runs it.
+When we call `shout()` in the context of `newThing`, the interpreter first looks for a `shout` method in `newThing`, this results in a failed lookup.
+Since we have delegated `newThing` a prototype, it then looks for a `shout` method in `stuffAllThingShouldHave`, it finds that method, and runs it.

-If we did not set up any prototype delegation, the default delegation is to window.Object.
-In the same vein, stuffAllThingsShouldHave delegates to window.Object, which completes the prototype chain.
+If we did not set up any prototype delegation, the default delegation is to `window.Object`.
+In the same vein, `stuffAllThingsShouldHave` delegates to `window.Object`, which completes the prototype chain.

 #### Cool things about having a prototype
 There are a couple of advantages to using prototypal inheritence.

 - You do not have to store a function on each instance of the Class.
 - You can add new methods or properties to the Prototype and they will immediately take effect on all members of the Class.

 Where if you were to extend properties from one object to another, if you then wanted to add on a bunch of new methods to the class, they would not be immediately accessible to previously created class members.
-However with prototypal inheritence, since all failed lookups are searched for on the prototype Object at runtime, a new property added after the creation of a certain class instance can be accessed by that instance.
+However with prototypal inheritence, since all failed lookups are searched for on the prototype object at runtime, a new property added after the creation of a certain class instance can be accessed by that instance.

 ### Pseudo-Classical Inheritence
 There is another syntax to setup inheritence in JavaScript called Pseudo-Classical.
 It is basically another way of creating objects and delegating prototype chains, using the keyword 'new' and 'Prototype'.

-#### What happens when I use keyword 'new'?
+#### What happens when I use keyword `new`?

-The function following 'new', is run in "constructor mode", these rules apply:
+The function following `new`, is run in "constructor mode."
+The following rules apply:
 1. Creates a new obj
 2. Sets up prototype delegation
-3. Binds `this` to the new obj
+3. Binds `this` to the new object
-4. Returns the new obj
+4. Returns the new object

-You would use 'new' when creating another instance of the class.
+You would use `new` when creating another instance of the class.
 When creating objects using Pseudo-Classical we need to use a maker function which has more specific rules.

 ```javascript
     var Thing = function(value) {